 David, a student who apparently saw eight of the little people, wanted to speak to them but as he approached them, "the little ones ran away."

 Mr Peniasi Tora, a long-time villager who went to the scene after hearing the news, mentioned that when his forefathers came to Fiji, they saw little men already living here.

 Finally, a coworker of mine once told me how, when he was in bed one night as a child, he saw a troop of glowing winged fairies.
 I naturally assumed it was a hypnagogic or hypnopompic vision.
 However, here is an account by somebody who claims to have seen something similar while fully awake.
-And if you want a few more accounts of tiny humanoids, see this website, this one, and this one.
+And if you want a few more accounts of tiny humanoids, see this website, and this one.
 Here is another one for good measure.
 And here is a story of a little girl who found and held a tiny humanoid in Argentina.